duk3luk3/lerlacher.de/posts/tutorials/2013-09-29-my-email-setup.markdown

 * Dovecot integration
 * Support for luser mail as well as virtual mailboxes

+This tutorial is based on Debian 7.1 *wheezy*, but it should work for most OSes.

+## Install packages ##

+    aptitude install postfix postgres dovecot dovecot-pgsql

+You probably want to

+    aptitude remove exim4

 ## Postfix ##

 Postfix has two main config files: `main.cf`, which specifies what you would think of as config options, and `master.cf`, which specifies the services postfix should run (Postfix is not a single server, it runs several daemons).